jbwallace123/ecephys_spike_sorting/README.md

 ### Running scripts

+IMPORTANT: BEFORE activating your VENV navigate to the ecephys directory.

 The scripts generate a command line to run specific modules using parameters stored in a json file, which is created by the script.
 Create a directory to hold the json files, e.g.